Hobbes02/GodotPlatformerPathfinding/README.md

 if true, the path will be drawn as a series of points and lines after calling find_path()

 Array[Dictionary] graphs = []
-an Array storing data for every A* graph created.
-Meant for internal use
+an Array storing data for every A* graph created to access the actual graph created by the initialize() function, use Pathfinder.graphs[graph_id]
 ```
 ### methods
 ```